-- 79. (1) A permit may not be converted to a permission unless the transport service that 15 it authorises has been provided on a regular basis for a period of at least 180 days before the date on which application is made for conversion, except where the permit was issued less than 180 days before the date of such application. - (2) The applicant must furnish proof to the satisfaction of the permissions board that the requirement set by subsection (1) has been met, by supplying written confirmation 20 from the relevant planning authority, or by such other method as the board deems sufficient.
+- 80. (1) A permit may not be converted to an operating licence unless the transport service that it authorises, has been provided on a regular basis for a period of at least 180 days before the date on which application is made for conversion, except where the permit was issued less than 180 days before the date of such application. - (2) The applicant must furnish proof to the satisfaction of the board that the 20 requirement set by subsection (1) has been met, by supplying written confirmation from the relevant planning authority, or by such other method as the board deems sufficient.

-Manner of converting permits to permissions
+Manner of converting permits to operating licences

-- 80. (1) Subject to this Act, a permission issued in place of a permit pursuant to the conversion contemplated in section 78, must confer the same authority as that which had 2: been conferred by the permit, except that route descriptions that are considered by the permissions board to be vague or inadequate, may be improved. - (2) In the case of the conversion of a permit for a scheduled service- - (a) that authorises the operation of that service within a defined area, the permission to which that permit is converted must authorise the operation of that service according to one or more routes that are specified in detail, based on the holder's actual operations for the period of 180 days prior to the date of application, and must set out the timetable for that route or each of them as the case may be; - (b) where that service is provided in terms of an interim contract or current 35 tendered contract, the permission to which that permit is converted must be made specific to that contract. - (3) In the case of the conversion of a permit for an unscheduled service- - (a) which is not a metered taxi service, that authorises the operation of that service within a defined area, the permission to which that permit is converted 40 must- - (i) authorise the operation of that service according to one or more routes, based on the holder's actual operations for the period of 180 days prior to the date of application; and - (ii) specify the route or routes in detail, except in circumstances where the 45 board on reasonable grounds finds the non-detailed specification of the route or routes justified; - (b) that authorises operation within a particular radius, the permission to which that permit is converted- - (i) must authorise the operation of that service according to one or more 50 routes that must be specified in detail, based on the holder's actual operations for the period of 180 days prior to the date of application, subject to subparagraph (ii); - (ii) may, where the board finds on reasonable grounds that circumstances exist to justify such action, authorise operation of the transport service in 55 a particular area that is described in detail. - (4) In the case of the conversion of a permit for a metered taxi service, the permission to which that permit is converted must describe the particular area within which passengers may be picked up in the operation of that service.
+- 81. (1) Subject to this Act, an operating licence issued in place of a permit pursuant to the conversion contemplated in section 79, must confer the same authority as that which 25 had been conferred by the permit, except that route descriptions that are considered by the board to be vague or inadequate, may be improved. - (2) In the case of the conversion of a permit for a scheduled service- - (a) that authorises the operation of that service within a defined area, the operating licence to which that permit is converted, must authorise the 30 operation of that service according to one or more routes that are specified in detail, based on the holder's actual operations for the period of 180 days prior to the date of application, and must set out the timetable for that route or each of them, as the case may be; - (b) where that service is provided in terms of an interim contract or current 35 tendered contract, the operating licence to which that permit is converted, must be made specific to that contract, - (3) In the case of the conversion of a permit for an unscheduled service- - (a) which is not a metered taxi service, that authorises the operation of that service within a defined area, the operating licence to which that permit is 40 converted, must- - (i) authorise the operation of that service according to one or more routes. based on the holder's actual operations for the period of 180 days prior to the date of application; and - (ii) specify the route or routes in detail, except in circumstances where the 45 board on reasonable grounds finds the non-detailed specification of the route or routes justified; - (b) that authorises operation within a particular radius, the operating licence to which that permit is converted- - (i) must authorise the operation of that service according to one or more 50 routes that must be specified in detail, based on the holder's actual operations for the period of 180 days prior to the date of application, subject to subparagraph (ii); - (ii) may, where the board finds on reasonable grounds that circumstances exist to justify such action, authorise operation of the transport service in 55 a particular area that is described in detail. - (4) In the case of the conversion of a permit for a metered taxi service, the operating licence to which that permit is converted, must describe the particular area within which passengers may be picked Up in the operation of that service.